Marcos2434/FDE-Hike/README.md

   - Season

 #### Transformations
-We also had the initiative to make transformations to certain fields (Ranking and Time (Hours)) but we decided that the initial form of the data gave a better understanding.
+We also had the initiative to make transformations to certain fields (Ranking and Time (Hours)) but we decided that the initial form of the data gave a better understanding.Only a small modification was necessary.
+During the extraction process on the web page, a small problem related to the lack of a space inside the string in the 'Time (Hours)' column was corrected.

 #### Enrichments
 In this section, we make the most of the data collected from Reddit posts.